hilary-chen/RTutorial/PLP5-6-Functions_Params_Scope.md

 ```R
 36
 ```
-The value of x is still the same!
+The value of x changed!
 How about if we did have a return statement in the function?
 ```R
 x<-6